lasanthamudalige/todo-list-flask/README.md

 # To-do list

-A to-do list done using python flask and sql alchemy
+A to-do list done using python flask and sql alchemy.

 ## Description